 Kotobukiya has released seven variants for her in addition to her original form: Anime Version (no-armor), Monotone Form (white and black armor with pink, yellow, and blue interchangeable hair), Craftsmanship Form (Kotobukiya-green armor), By Jun Watanabe (white and blue armor with extensive decals and blonde hair), Type 10 Version (dark brown and green armor with brown and white interchangeable hair), Gourai Kai (upgraded armor and accessories), and Gourai Kai Final Battle Version (Kai armor and accessories in metallic golden-yellow with additional accessories).

 Amusingly on the toyside front, Kotobukiya has released a chibi version of Gourai as a Cu-Poche figure, and has joined forces with BLADE and their Desktop Army lineup to produce a DTA version of Gourai, which also has a different arms dealer-styled personality from her Kotobukiya counterpart.
+A Hand-Sized version of Gourai was also designed using Hexa Gear Governer technology, and will be released in 3rd quarter 2019.

 The second-generation Gourai KAI Version 2 was released around the start of 2019, and is basically a "completed" version of the Gourai KAI armor seen in both the anime and her Blu-Ray exclusive kit that is in her usual camo brown/green instead of the prototype white of her original KAI armor kit; it sports all the latest-generation improvements to the FA Girl chassis based on recent releases, like the introduction of more durable POM plastic joints, Innocentia's upper torso internals that allow for a firmer shoulder socket with better articulation, FM Girl Miku's hips, waist, and fuller thighs, and even comes with some of the armor pieces from her original construction, allowing you to customize her armor.
+Kai V2 versions of Gourai's Type 10 and anime-style Prototype Kai Armor are also in the works.

 - Arms Dealer: The Desktop Army incarnation of Gourai is a shameless shill who sells weapons to the other DTA combat robot girls.